-According to the Maritime Code, Chapter 21, a court competent to try an action in civil litigation is the Maritime Court within whose jurisdiction the defendant is domiciled, has his principle place of business or where the vessel to be arrested is present.
+A court competent to try an action in civil litigation is the Maritime Court within whose jurisdiction the defendant is domiciled, has his principle place of business or where the vessel to be arrested is present.

 If security has been lodged with an authority for release from arrest, an action can be brought before the Maritime Court where the security was lodged.
 The same applies even if the security has lapsed.